Hidden Christian Sites in the Nagasaki Region: Christianity in Japan

 Christianity arrived in Japan in 1549 with the Jesuit missionary Francis Xavier.
 Fanning out from Nagasaki, the new faith won many converts, including a number of daimyōs.
-Toyotomi Hideyoshi then Tokugawa Ieyasu persecuted those professing to be Christian.
+Toyotomi Hideyoshi, then Tokugawa Ieyasu persecuted those professing to be Christian.
 After the Shimabara Rebellion of 1637–1638, the official suppression of Christian practices was combined with a policy of national seclusion that lasted over two centuries.

-With the advent of Western powers and reopening of Japan in the 1850s and the reforms of the Meiji Restoration, missionary activity was renewed and a number of Hidden Christians resurfaced. Ōura Cathedral of 1864 is the first of the churches built in subsequent years.
+In the 1850s, the arrival of Western powers and reopening of Japan and the reforms of the Meiji Restoration, missionary activity was renewed and a number of Hidden Christians resurfaced. Ōura Cathedral of 1864 was the first of the churches built in subsequent years.

-On 30 June 2018, thanking the UNESCO for the admission in the World Heritage List, the then Prime Minister Shinzo Abe publicly declared that the Hidden Christian Sites "convey the 'shape' of a faith that is unique to Japan and they are truly unparalleled worldwide as heritage of humankind."
+On 30 June 2018, thanking UNESCO for the admission in the World Heritage List, the then Prime Minister Shinzo Abe publicly declared that the Hidden Christian Sites "convey the 'shape' of a faith that is unique to Japan and they are truly unparalleled worldwide as heritage of humankind."

 Monuments

-Previous Nominated Monuments
+Previous nominated monuments

 The list consists of sites previously nominated, but currently not in the list.